 Typically when an engagement ring is purchased, this decision is made without the other party being present.
 Quite often this is easy to do if the couple has visited a jeweler together and noted their preferences in style and design of the engagement ring.

-For brides who will tuck their engagement rings away after they marry, wedding band sets are the perfect choice.
+For brides who will tuck their engagement rings away after they marry, wedding sets are the perfect choice.
 This style provide rings for both the bride and groom, hence they are often referred to as "his and her" sets.
-When you purchase a titanium wedding band set, it removes any doubt of the rings matching as well as ensures the long-lasting beauty of your jewelry.
-In this case, it is the engagement ring that must be coordinated to the wedding band.
+When you purchase a titanium wedding set, it removes any doubt of the rings matching as well as ensures the long-lasting beauty of your jewelry.
+In this case, it is the engagement ring that must be coordinated to the band.

 The "triple set" which includes the engagement ring and the wedding bands for the bride and groom is an ideal choice for couples who want all of their rings to be perfectly matched to one another.